 A voice echoed back, but the child’s mouth never moved.

 “I have never heard of such a thing before.”
-The old knight bluntly stated, amazed.
+The old knight bluntly stated in amazement.

 “Of course, I developed it myself.”
 This time, the boy had talked.
 His voice was normal and childish like the one he met them at the door with.

 Having underestimated the child at every turn, the old man was speechless.

 The other knights had heard, and were trying to wrap their minds around how one would develop a magic.

 Adalina’s face was slightly surprised.
 She knew he had the ability to so such things with his voice, but never knew to what degree he had taken it.